BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 ### FTP Recon

-Since this was kinda assumed breach scenario we are provided with the user credentials â€˜Oliviaâ€™.
+Since this was kinda assumed breach scenario we are provided with the user credentials "Olivia".

 ```bash
 ftp 10.10.11.42